eoinkelly/notes/aws/iam/policies.md

 * A "managed policy" is one what is kept in the IAM policy repository
     * A managed policy can references up to 10 entities e.g. user/group/role.
     * Managed policies are automatically updated by Amazon when new features become available
+    * Max size of customer managed policy is 5K and up to 5 versions
+    * Can attach a max of 10 managed policy to a user/group/role
+    * Resource policies are still inline-only
 * An "in-line policy" can be pasted in-line into a particular user/group/role
+    * Managed policies are better than inline policies in most situations:
+        * Inline does not have versions
+        * Inline has different size limits depending on what you attach it to
 * Policies are written in _IAM Policy Language_ (A dialect of JSON)

 You can attach a policy to any of